hassio-addons/addon-ledfx/README.md

 LedFx is a network based LED effect controller with support for advanced real-time audio effects!
-LedFx can control multiple devices and works great with cheap ESP8266 nodes allowing for cost effectvice syncronized effects across your entire house!
+LedFx can control multiple devices and works great with cheap ESP8266 nodes allowing for cost effective syncronized effects across your entire house!

 ![ledfx screenshot](images/screenshot.png)